david-gi/quasar-ts-demo/README.md

 # Quasar Demo (quasar-demo)

-Just a basic demonstration of a Vue TypeScript project using Quasar
+Just a demonstration of a Vue/Vuex TypeScript project using Quasar.

 ## Install the dependencies
 ```bash